- 1 cup Panko breadcrumbs

 - 2 eggs

 - Form the meatballs.
-Using a medium cookie scoop or a spoon, scoop and roll the mixture into 1.5-tablespoon balls and place them onto the prepared baking sheet.
+Using a medium cookie scoop or a spoon, scoop and roll the mixture into 2-tablespoon balls and place them on the prepared baking sheet.
 (I recommend greasing your hands with a bit of olive oil to prevent the mixture from sticking.)
 Mist the meatballs with olive oil spray and season with a few twists of freshly-ground black pepper.

 - Serve.
-Serve the meatballs warm with the yogurt sauce however you please and enjoy!
+Serve the meatballs immediately and enjoy!